 Yorkshire Wolds Way - Malton to Filey (★★★★☆)

-This was the start of some extremely pleasant and enjoyable walking country and there was a chance of an early break by the pond on the edge of Wintringham.
-From here, you turn left and go past the houses, before a right turn on the far side, to follow the beginnings of a farm track that reduces into being a footpath along the edge of the fields.
+This is the start of some extremely pleasant, and enjoyable, walking country - and there is a chance of an early break by the pond on the edge of Wintringham.

-Initially the walk isn't that exciting as you head out of town, but eventually you turn off and start to head towards Settrington, heading through fields that at the time were full of pea plants.
+Once out of Malton, there is a bit of road walking to endure, before we turn off and start to head towards Settrington - heading through fields that at the time were full of pea plants.

-Here I could turn left and begin to head north, passing the most pointless trig point possibly in existence - hidden under the trees and impossible to see from a few meters away, let alone from other trig points.
+Here we turn left, and begin to head north, passing the most pointless trig point possibly in existence (hidden under the trees and impossible to see from a few meters away, let alone from other trig points).

-Before long I'm back on what is essentially a road, but it is all very minor stuff and soon you turn right to head east towards the village of Wintringham.
+But before long we're back on what is essentially a road,- but it is all very minor stuff, and soon we turn right to head east, towards the village of Wintringham.

 | Heading towards Wintringham |